How to Sell a Screenplay in 30 Years or Less

 One day, while I was being picked on by the Indian kids on the way to class, Chris appeared, along with a volleyball player named Declan and a basketball player named Edwin.
 It was the last time I would ever be picked on.

 That night, I accompanied Chris’s “brothers” to their “house.”
 I brought my friend Peter along as backup, and without being pitched, we were sold.
 The diversity I sought when choosing NYU manifested itself immediately.
-Dominique was the first black kid I met at school, and he introduced me to Jay, a white kid, who was wearing a Newport cigarettes wife-beater.
-Though sharp as a tack and an Art major to boot, Jay had a blue-collar ethos that many students only pretended to have.
-These athletes – along with a gaggle of geeks – lived in an enormous loft, located on Mercer Street between Washington on Broadway in the heart of Greenwich Village.
+Marquise was the first black kid I met at school, and he introduced me to Matt, a white kid, who was wearing a Newport cigarettes wife-beater.
+Though sharp as a tack and an Art major to boot, Matt had a blue-collar ethos that many students only pretended to have.
+These athletes – along with a assortment of their talented peers – lived in an enormous nine-bedroom loft, located on Mercer Street between Washington on Broadway in the heart of Greenwich Village.

 There were 18 kids crowded on each floor, and while I would go on to hide my membership from nearly every classmate, pledging a stupid fraternity was a pretty stellar decision.
 In 1996, New York could be marvelous and exciting for a teenager, but it could also be cruel, lonely, and unforgiving.
 There was no campus quad or social media to connect with other students, who were spread across the city.
 Ultimately, many of the people in that loft weren’t friends, but adversaries to spar with.
 The feisty back-and-forth wasn’t always appreciated, but it informed my writing.
 If a joke was made, ruthless critics were there to weigh in on its quality.
 I felt myself becoming quicker and sharper, though I still felt conflicted about my membership.
 Nearly all of us did, in some way or another.
 I rationalized it by telling myself that as the child of immigrants, I didn’t have family connections to rely on.
 Of course, Clark had even less.
 He was the goalie on the lacrosse team, and that's probably why he pledged, but he was presumably there for the connections and camaraderie as well.
 I pledged for the same reason I tried to write for Sassy, Marie Claire, and Vogue: I wanted to show my range.
 Interning at “Saturday Night Live” was right up my alley, but for me, writing for a women’s magazine or pledging a fraternity was playing against type.